hajame/fullstackopen-2019.github.io/src/content/osa4/part4a.md

 ```

 <!-- Kyseessä on käytännössä melkein suora copypaste tiedostosta <i>index.js</i>. -->
-The is almost an exact copy-paste of our previous <i>index.js</i> file.
+This is almost an exact copy-paste of our previous <i>index.js</i> file.

 <!-- Muutoksia on muutama.
 Tiedoston alussa luodaan [router](http://expressjs.com/en/api.html#router)-olio: -->
 However, there are a few significant changes.
 At the very beginning of the file we create a new [router](http://expressjs.com/en/api.html#router) object: